The 40-Hour HAZWOPER Course: What to Expect?

 It is important to emphasize that many HAZWOPER programs fail to consider this requirement.
 As a result, a lot of people do not realize that the training class they attended is not truly compliant with OSHA, which leaves their employer vulnerable to heavy fines.
 Don't allow yourself to get cheated like this—use our Hands-on Simulator to ensure proper compliance.

 So, what's in the Hands-on Simulator?
-It uses high-definition three-dimensional graphics to walk the user through the process of donning and doffing PPE for protection levels A, B, and C. Available in both English and Spanish, the simulator uses full-screen images and professionally rendered voiceovers to provide the user with a vivid educational experience.
+It uses high-definition three-dimensional graphics to walk the user through the process of donning and doffing PPE for protection levels A, B, and C. The simulator uses full-screen images and professionally rendered voiceovers to provide the user with a vivid educational experience.